-Careful selection of the finest ingredients available and strict quality control procedures set SGM apart from all other manufacturers.
-Every batch of Diamond Brite, about 60 to 80 bags, produced at SGM manufacturing facilities in Pompano Beach Florida, Plant City Florida, Dallas Texas, and Corona California, is tested before shipping to insure our customers receive the highest quality product.
+Every batch of SGM River Rok, about 60 - 80 bags, produced at SGM facilities in Pompano Beach Florida, Plant City Florida, Dallas Texas, and Corona California, is tested before shipping to insure our customers receive the highest quality product.
 Samples of each batch are stored at the factory for future reference in the event of a warranty claim.

 Finally, this manual is intended as a reference source only.
 It is assumed that the user is experienced in the application of standard swimming pool plasters and water chemistry.
-There is no substitute for hands-on experience in the application of Diamond Brite.
+There is no substitute for experience in the application of River Rok.
 Training by skilled installers is available through SGM and is the preferred way to acquire the necessary skills.
-Revisions will be published yearly as more information is accumulated.
-For more information or to get on our mailing list to receive a revised copy each year, contact your local SGM representative or call us at (800) 641-9247.
+For more information contact your local SGM representative or call (800)-641-9247.